jaypalexa/roster/README.md

 # ROSTER (Record Of Sea Turtles Electronic Reports)
-ROSTER is a responsive, multi-tenant PWA ([Progressive Web App](https://web.dev/progressive-web-apps/)) for collecting and reporting on marine turtle and holding tank data required by the [Florida Fish and Wildlife Conservation Commission](https://myfwc.com/wildlifehabitats/wildlife/sea-turtle/) (FWC).
+ROSTER is a responsive, multi-tenant web application for collecting and reporting on marine turtle and holding tank data required by the [Florida Fish and Wildlife Conservation Commission](https://myfwc.com/wildlifehabitats/wildlife/sea-turtle/) (FWC).

 ---